-A ﬁxed index annuity, or FIA, is a contract between you and an insurance company that may help you reach your long-term ﬁnancial goals.
+Fixed index annuities, or FIAs, are a contract between you and an insurance company that may help you reach your long-term financial goals.
 In exchange for your premium payment, the insurance company provides you income, either starting immediately or at some time in the future.
-In addition, FIAs offer the potential for market-linked upside with downside protection.
+In addition, FIAs offer the potential for indexed interest based on changes in select indices.

-// WHY IS IT CALLED A FIXED INDEX ANNUITY?
+// WHY ARE THEY CALLED FIXED INDEX ANNUITIES?

 Fixed: You can be guaranteed a minimum rate of return from your contract.

-Index: You can take advantage of the market upside by linking the interest credits of your annuity to changes in popular indices, such as the S&P 500 or the DJIA.
+Index: Unlike traditional fixed annuities, fixed index annuities allows you to take advantage of market upside with interest credits based on changes in select indices, such as the S&P 500 or the DJIA.¹

 Annuity: An annuity is a contract between you and an insurance company.
 In exchange for paying an initial premium, the insurance company offers you regular income payments, either starting now, or down the road.

-// WHO IS INVOLVED IN A FIXED INDEX ANNUITY?
+// WHO IS INVOLVED IN FIXED INDEX ANNUITies?

 The Insurance Company issues the annuity and is responsible for backing its guarantees.